-Programmes for the promotion of early career scientists such as the Athene Young Investigator programme and the Claude Shannon Fellowship were set up at TU Darmstadt to provide early support for scientific independence.
+Programmes for the promotion of young scientists such as the Athene Young Investigator programme and the Claude Shannon Fellowship were set up at TU Darmstadt to provide early support for scientific independence.
 Both are designed as five-year, quality-assured programmes (selection procedure and evaluation in the third year), in which the junior research group leaders are equipped with certain professorial rights and their own budget.
-Successful qualification in the TU's own early career programmes is intended to provide junior researchers with eligibility for an appointment.
+Successful qualification in the TU's own early career programmes is intended to provide young researchers with eligibility for an appointment.

 TU Darmstadt offers appointment to a temporary assistant professorship (W1) for externally funded junior research group leaders who have already been successful in a competitive evaluation procedure, thus giving them professorial rights.
-Through inclusion among the professors, it grants these people scientific independence and allows for cooperation and communication with the permanently employed professors.
+Through inclusion among the professors, it grants these people scientific independence and allows for cooperation and communication at eye level with the permanently employed professors.
 With excellent development in research and teaching, W1 professors can be appointed to a permanent W2 professorship in an ad personam procedure.
 Junior research group leaders also have the possibility of applying for an assistant professorship with tenure track (W2).

 TU Darmstadt established a tenure procedure back in 2011, which enables assistant professors to assume a permanent W2 professorship following a positive tenure decision.
 The University has employed this tool consistently since then, thus opening up long-term, predictable career prospects for early career researchers.
 The assistant professorship with tenure track (W2) was introduced at the end of 2016 as a further development of the tenure track model.
 It offers the opportunity for extensive career development for academically proven national and international early career researchers.
-During the period of usually six years, the personal further development of
+During the period of usually six years, the personal further development of Figure 3: Appointment and career system at TU Darmstadt from the R3 phase onwards.